You have been summoned for potential service as a Federal Grand Juror for the United States District Court, Eastern District of Washington.

 More than 60-miles away: If you live more than 60 miles from the courthouse, and your report time is in the morning, you are entitled to travel the day before your report date and stay overnight.
 Please travel on the assumption you may be required to stay the week, if selected as a juror.

 Spokane Parking: Public parking lots/garages are available.
-Jurors are reimbursed an $8.00 flat fee for those who pay to park in a lot/garage.
+Jurors are reimbursed a $9.25 flat fee for those who pay to park in a lot/garage.
 DO NOT park at a meter as selection takes several hours.

 Riverpark Square ‐ parking garage entrances at Lincoln Street (corner of Lincoln and Main), as well Spokane Falls Blvd. (across from City Hall and Riverfront Park).
-6’6” vehicle clearance.
+6’6” vehicle clearance and offers "early bird" parking discount for full day parking (arrivals prior to 9:30am).

 Library Parking ‐ parking garage located at 906 W Main Ave.
 6’ 11” vehicle clearance.